Codeh4ck/Streamliner/README.md

 Each block that produces data can either be a dispatcher or a broadcaster.
 A dispatcher will only send the produced data to one or more linked blocks conditionally.
 A broadcaster will broadcast the produced data to all underlying blocks no matter what.

-# How does Streamline work in short?
+# How does Streamliner work in short?

 The top level component of Streamliner is a the FlowEngine component.
 FlowEngine holds information about all FlowPlan instances.
 FlowEngine can contain as many FlowPlans as the programmer desires.